-Staying until 5:10 and writing down the list of tasks for the following day, writing that one email you know will be on your mind all night, or checking in with your employee/boss/co-worker about that one issue that has been causing stress, will free up your mind for the evening, and allow you to remain present.
+Staying until 5:10 pm to write down the list of tasks for the following day, writing that one email you know will be on your mind all night, or checking in with your employee/boss/co-worker about that one issue that has been causing stress will free up your mind for the evening, and allow you to remain present.
 If there’s a small task that can be done to help free up your head space once you’re home, isn’t it worth the extra 10 minutes, outside of your rule?

 This same example looks different for everyone.
 I know some people that keep the 5 pm rule, but when things get overwhelming they bring their computer home to read emails after their kids have gone to bed.
 Some people head to work early because they know it will be quiet.
 Others go into work on a Saturday when they know there will be no one in the office, or head over to a local library.